mlibazisi/hellosign/README.md

 ### Installation

+- Download the signer package

-- Navigate into the root directory and run composer install
+- Navigate to the root directory of the signer package and run composer install

     ```shell
     composer install
     ```

-- Navigate to the /bin dir and make sure the sign.php is executable
+- Navigate to the `/bin dir` and make sure that `sign.php` is executable

     ```shell
     chmod +x sign.php